-Girlguiding Hertfordshire Sort code: 40-52-40

-Account number: 00013524

-Preferred reference: HBC/Unit badges/Number of badges e.g. HBC 1st Welwyn 15
+Girlguiding Hertfordshire Sort code: 40-52-40 Account number: 00013524 Preferred reference: HBC/Unit badges/Number of badges, e.g. HBC 1st Welwyn 15

 Badges are dispatched by second-class post once payment is received.
-If you have any queries about your badge order or would like any advice on organising your golf activities or event please email hertschallenges@girlguidinghertfordshire.org.uk
+If you have any queries about your badge order or would like any advice on organising your golf activities or event, please email hertschallenges@girlguidinghertfordshire.org.uk

-All profits will support members of Girlguiding Hertfordshire.
+All profits support members of Girlguiding Hertfordshire.
+Many thanks for your support and participation.